Last updated: May 14, 2026

 Why were horses used historically but not today?

-Historically, horses were abundant working animals available for rendering when they aged out.
+Historically, horses were abundant working animals available for rendering when they aged out of service.
 Today, synthetic glues are cheaper and better-performing, horses aren’t raised as livestock in the U.S., and medication residues make horse remains unsuitable for regulated manufacturing.

 How much glue could one horse produce historically?